To All the Guys I Killed Before sneek peek

 Yeah, he definitely watches World War II documentaries on PBS.
 Black-and-white ones.

-We say a hasty goodnight, but I feel his eyes on me as I hurry into my garage and hit the button to close the door, stopping only to grab my bag from the passenger seat.
+We say a hasty good night, but I feel his eyes on me as I hurry into my garage and hit the button to close the door, stopping only to grab my bag from the passenger seat.

 Once I’m inside, I walk through each room on the main floor, checking that the windows are still securely fastened, the triple locks on all of the doors are in place, and the fire extinguisher’s under the kitchen sink.
 Then I do the same upstairs, and as the final step, I sit down at the desk in my bedroom to review the feeds on my massively expensive (and massively worth it) home security system.
 It’s the final confirmation that nobody came or went while I was at work, and only then will I feel comfortable changing into sweats and a hoodie to get to work.